• Borderless App

 I chose Vanderbilt because I believe it offers an outstanding college experience both academically and socially.
 It’s a top 20 university in the U.S., known for its rigorous academics, vibrant campus life, and excellent financial aid.
 The students are consistently ranked among the happiest in the country, which really stood out to me.
 What especially drew me in was their growing commitment to computer science.
 Vanderbilt is launching a new College of Connected Computing, signaling a strong investment in the field.
 I’m confident that the CS education there will continue to strengthen, and that was a major factor in my decision—alongside their generous financial aid.
 I also really liked Nashville as a city; it felt like a welcoming and dynamic place to spend my college years

-Get into Vanderbilt University with Guidance
+Get into Vanderbilt University with Borderless

 My Stats When Applying to Colleges